 HIPAA is the name of the game when it comes to all things healthcare in the United States.
 This complex set of regulations touches virtually every aspect of the industry, from the delivery of care to the healthcare sales cycle.

 Healthcare marketing compliance is a head-scratcher.
-Up until the 1970s, it was illegal to market hospitals and practices.
-Healthcare marketers are restricted from using certain tools, such as re-marketing ads, in order to safeguard users’ confidential health data.
+Up until the 1970s, it was illegal to market to hospitals and practices.
+Healthcare marketers are restricted from using certain tools, such as re-marketing ads, to safeguard users’ confidential health data.

 First of all, encourage team members to brush up on the HIPAA Privacy Rule in terms of how it impacts marketing.
-This way, your staff isn't accidentally (or purposely) sharing patient information that is confidential.
+This way, your staff isn't accidentally (or purposely) sharing confidential patient information.

 Consider hosting a comprehensive HIPAA regulations training program to keep everyone on your marketing team in the know.
 Update this program throughout the year and retrain to keep compliance at top of mind.

 2. Public Perception of Healthcare